Baked Dry Rub Ribs

 Try the following variations and substitutions with your ribs:

-Spicy: Add cayenne pepper to the seasonings for some heat.
+• Spicy: Add cayenne pepper or chili powder to the spice blend for some heat.

 Ribs on a serving tray.